pablgonz/tkz-tmp/README.md

 The archive contains a litle document about Euclidean Geometry with four examples.

-Other examples are on  my site : http://altermundus.fr (en français)
+Other examples, en français, are on my site: [http://altermundus.fr](http://altermundus.fr)

 ## Compatibility